WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 There is no general purpose way of deducing a higher or lower-capacity type given a source type in the same manner as `make_signed` and `make_unsigned`.
-If there were, this might be adequate to allow alternative choices for `REPR_TYPE`.
+If there were, this might be adequate to allow alternative choices for `ReprType`.

 ### Bounded Integers